amitguptacse/LibraryManagementSystemApi/README.md

 LibraryManagementSystemApi is a simple ASP.NET Core Web API built to manage basic library operations like books, members, issuing books, returning books, and calculating fines for late returns.

-This project is mainly created for learning and practice purposes, following clean coding and layered architecture.

 ## Features
 - Add, update, view, and delete books
 - Register library members